 A Tualatin heavy construction equipment maker decided in late 2012 to return subcontracted work to Oregon from Asia creating 14 new jobs.
 A forgivable loan from the Governor's Strategic Reserve Fund (SRF) helped the company secure its new Sheridan facility accommodating the move back to Oregon.

 The company made improvements to a 24,000-square-foot facility located on eight acres in Sheridan starting in the fall of 2012.
 By February 2013, the company was up and running at the site and had hired 14 new employees, according to CEO Gary Smith.
 The company also retained 42 existing, full-time jobs.
-A $72,000 forgivable SRF loan helped finance the facility acquisition and improvements.
+An $82,000 forgivable SRF loan helped finance the facility acquisition and improvements.

 "It has allowed our company to onshore part of our manufacturing process and expand our manufacturing process locally," Smith told a state legislative committee in March 2013.
 "Their assistance and their (workforce) training has been essential to this process for us."